How we keep you informed

 If you would like to become more involved in your community, please do contact us.
 We can put you in touch with the team who organise village events like the summer fete, firework display and pantomime, local residents who would like to organise litter picks or the team of volunteers who manage Marshfield Village Hall.
 Any contribution, large or small, would be much appreciated and you could enjoy feeling part of your community and making a few friends along the way.

-Parking around Marshfield Primary School and Speeding
+Speeding on the A48 and Marshfield Road and Parking around Marshfield Primary School

-Marshfield Community Litter Pick 13th June, 2015
+Marshfield Community Litter Picks

 Beware of scam telephone calls

 Beware if you receive a telephone call from Windows or any other computer software provider advising you that you have a virus on your computer and offering to sort it out with you over the phone.
 They may ask you to log on and read them out details from your computer.
 These calls are scams and they are trying to access your computer for fraudulent means.
+The latest scam is that BT Technical Services saying you have a problem, even making threats of being cut off.
+BT have assured us that you would not be contacted by them direct and if in doubt hang up and dial BT direct using the phone number on your telephone bill.

-We are aware of the situation regarding the dog fouling on Marshfield road, it is rapidly becoming a major point of concern to all of us who regularly use that route to school.
+We are aware of the situation regarding the dog fouling on Marshfield Road, it is a major point of concern to all of us who regularly use that route to school.
 If you witness anyone not picking up after their dog, please ring the dog wardens at Newport City Council via the contact centre on 01633 656656.
 We will continue to highlight the issue until it is resolved.

 Police PACT Meetings